 Janet (Aldershot) “The mentoring is great, I just pick up the phone and there’s Hattie who can help me deal with tricky problems”.

 Jennie (Weymouth) “The technical mentoring is great.
-I can discuss jobs before I go and work out the best and most suitable solution for my customers”.
+I can discuss jobs before I go or while I’m at the customers’ houses and work out the best and most suitable solution for them”.

 The Stopcocks brand is now well known and beloved by the media, growing the awareness of women in skilled trades nationally.